 The Environmental Protection Agency was established on World Environment Day, June 5, 1996.
-It was on this date that the then Acting President of Guyana, the Honourable Samuel Hinds, assented to Environmental Protection Act (No 11, 1996).

 The Act mandates the Agency to oversee the effective management, conservation, protection and improvement of the environment.
 It also requires that the Agency takes the necessary measures to ensure the prevention and control of pollution, assessment of the impact of economic development on the environment and the sustainable use of natural resources.